whoistausif/test-repo/README.md

 - Form actions
 - HTTP methods

-This information will be used later for automated vulnerability testing.
+This information will be used later for automated testing.

 ---